-From Anna on June 5th, 2008 in Decks and Patios
+From Jennifer Heyns on June 05, 2008 in Decks and Patios

 The gazebo has such an allure of romantic intrigue.
 Gazebos have existed in some form in many cultures for centuries, and have developed over time into the popular structure they are today.
 What better way to accessorize your backyard than with a beautiful gazebo?

 Gazebos are typically located in parks and gardens.
 The structure is characterized by having a roof and being open on all sides.
 Gazebos are enjoyed for many purposes, including weddings, parties, and restful relaxation under the shade.